stephendade/aprilmav/README.md

 - Printed April tags on a ~A4 paper mounted around the areas of travel
 - Small embedded computer (Raspberry Pi or similar) with camera (Global shutter preferred)

-This library uses the the [Apriltags Python bindings](https://github.com/duckietown/dt-apriltags) by Duckietown
+This library uses the the [Apriltags Python bindings](https://github.com/WillB97/pyapriltags).

 ## How to get started